Our current status

-The Ministry of Foreign Affairs and Trade (MFAT) have updated their travel advisory and do not recommend travel outside of New Zealand.
+The Ministry of Foreign Affairs and Trade (MFAT) still do not recommend travel outside of New Zealand.
 In order to reduce the chances of COVID-19 spreading within New Zealand, additional border measures have been implemented and domestic travel is still restricted.

 You'll find more detail about travel restrictions here.